matn7/Google-Platform-Notes/gcp/GCPSecurity.md

     - **Reason** for the access request.
     - **Status** of the access request.

-**Access Approval requests will not be triggered for certain actions**
+**Access Approval requests will not be triggered for certain actions.**

 - These exclusions include:
     - System access to user content.